 * Market looking ahead to Fed meeting

-(Recasts with U.S. trading, updates prices, adds analyst's comment, adds NEW YORK to dateline) NEW YORK/LONDON, Dec 4 (Reuters) - Gold prices fell on Monday toward the four-week lows hit last week as the U.S. dollar strengthened after the U.S. Senate approved a major tax overhaul and the market looked ahead to a meeting of the Federal Reserve later this month.
+(Recasts, adds comment and London dateline) LONDON, Dec 4 (Reuters) - The price of gold fell on Monday towards the four-week lows hit last week as the dollar rose after U.S. politicians over the weekend approved a major tax overhaul and the market looked ahead to a meeting of the Federal Reserve later this month.

-(Additional reporting by Apeksha Nair in Bengaluru; Editing by David Goodman and Matthew Lewis)
+(Additional reporting by Apeksha Nair in Bengaluru; Editing by Greg Mahlich)